-The following are not subject to this Sec.
+The following are not subject to Sec.
 8109-4.8.3:

 - a.
-Vegetation modification or the installation of wildlife impermeable fencing that is required to comply with any federal or state law, or any condition or requirement of any permit, approval or order issued by a federal or state agency. - b.
-Vegetation modification performed on a maximum cumulative area, within a 12-month period, of 10 percent of the area of the lot that is located within a surface water feature.
+Vegetation modification or the installation of wildlife impermeable fencing that is required to comply with any federal, state or local law or regulation. - b.
+Vegetation modification performed on a maximum cumulative area, within a 12-month period, of 10 percent of the area of the lot that is located within

+- a surface water feature.
 (For example, vegetation modification is exempt if performed on a maximum of 100 square feet on a lot within which 1,000 square feet of the total lot area is a surface water feature). - c.
-Land, fences, or improvements other than structures involuntarily damaged or destroyed by fire, flood, landslide, or natural disaster restored or rebuilt to their original state and in their original location if a complete building permit application is submitted to the County within three years of the date that the damage occurred, and the permit once approved is diligently pursued to completion prior to expiration, or if no permit is required, the rebuilding commences within the aforementioned three-year period and is diligently pursued to completion.
+Land, fences, or improvements other than structures involuntarily damaged or destroyed by fire, flood, landslide, or natural disaster may be restored or rebuilt to their original state and in their original location if a complete building permit application is submitted to the County within three years of the date that the damage occurred, and the permit once approved is diligently pursued to completion prior to expiration, or if no permit is required, the rebuilding commences within the aforementioned three-year period and is diligently pursued to completion.
 Notwithstanding any other provision of this Chapter, the restoration or rebuilding of land, fences or improvements following fire, flood, landslide or natural disaster not meeting the above requirements shall comply with the permitting and all other applicable requirements of this Sec.
-8109-4.8.

-- d.
-Structures involuntarily damaged or destroyed by fire, flood, landslide, or natural disaster rebuilt to their original state and in their original location if (i) less than 50 percent of the structure is damaged or destroyed and (ii) a complete building permit application is submitted to the County within three years of the date that the damage occurred, and the permit once approved is diligently pursued to completion prior to expiration.
+8109-4.8. - d.
+Structures involuntarily damaged or destroyed by fire, flood, landslide, or natural disaster may be rebuilt to their original state and in their original location if (i) less than 50 percent of the structure is damaged or destroyed and (ii) a complete building permit application is submitted to the County within three years of the date that the damage occurred, and the permit once approved is diligently pursued to completion prior to expiration.
 Notwithstanding any other provision of this Chapter, the rebuilding of structures following fire, flood, landslide or natural disaster not meeting the above requirements shall comply with the permitting and all other applicable requirements of this Sec.
 8109-4.8. - e.
-Notwithstanding subsections c and d above, land, fences, improvements and structures damaged or destroyed in the Thomas Fire of 2017-2018 or the Woolsey-Hill Fires of 2018 rebuilt to their original state if a complete building permit application has been submitted to the Building and Safety Division on or before the applicable deadline set forth in Sec.
+Notwithstanding subsections (c) and (d) above, land, fences, improvements and structures damaged or destroyed in the Thomas Fire of 2017-2018 or the Woolsey-Hill Fires of 2018 may be rebuilt to their original state without being subject to Sec.
+8109-4.8 if a complete building permit application has been submitted to the Building and Safety Division on or before the applicable deadline set forth in Sec.
 8113-6.1.1, and the building permit once approved is diligently pursued to completion prior to permit expiration; or if no building permit is required for the rebuilding of any such land, fence, improvement or structure, the rebuilding commences before the above-referenced deadline and is diligently pursued to completion. - f.
-Planting or harvesting of crops or orchards that will be commercially sold, including vegetation modification necessary to construct or maintain a driveway or road internal to a lot that is utilized for such a commercial agricultural activity. - g.
-Vegetation modification on previously cultivated agricultural land left uncultivated for up to 10 years, or on land classified as "Prime," of "Statewide Importance," "Unique," of "Local Importance," or "Grazing" by the California Department of Conservation Important Farmlands Inventory, that is associated with the cultivation of agricultural crops. - h.
-Vegetation modification performed by a public agency on publicly owned or maintained property. - i.
-Vegetation modification by a conservation organization for the purpose of maintaining or enhancing biological habitat or wildlife movement. - j.
-Vegetation modification associated exclusively with vegetation that has been intentionally planted as a landscape.
+Planting or harvesting of crops or orchards that will be commercially sold, including vegetation modification necessary to construct or maintain a driveway or road internal to a lot that is utilized for such a commercial agricultural activity.